 49. Vuselela TVET College

 Welcome to the Vuselela TVET College institution page!
-Vuselela is a public TVET college and is located in Klerksdorp in the North West and has 5 campuses throughout the province.
+Vuselela is a public TVET college that is located in Klerksdorp in the North West and has five campuses throughout the province.
 They offer various apprenticeship courses to educate highly skilled artisanal traders

-These TVET colleges are registered and approved by the South African Education Board and it is safe to check out the ones that have your preferred course with location in mind.
-Funding and scholarship offers are available, consult with your faculty administrator to access one.
+These TVET colleges are registered and approved by the South African Education Board, and it is safe to check out the ones that have your preferred course and location in mind.
+Funding and scholarship offers are available; consult with your faculty administrator to access one.